AstraExt/astra-monitor/README.md

 - **Enhanced Project Sustainability**: Your support helps us maintain the project in the long run, ensuring its continual improvement and relevance.

 ### How to Donate
-You can donate through your preferred platform, any amount is greatly appreciated and makes a significant impact.
+You can donate through your preferred platform.
+Any amount is greatly appreciated and makes a significant impact.

 **Buy us [a coffee](https://www.buymeacoffee.com/astra.ext), and help us keep Astra Monitor alive and thriving!**